Social protection of the business manager

 Old-age insurance contributions

-The calculation of old-age insurance contributions is different depending on whether the executive has been in office for less than 2 years or has been in business for more than 2 years.
+The calculation of old-age insurance contributions is different depending on whether the director has been in office for less than 2 years or has been in business for more than 2 years.

 Start of activity (less than 2 years)

-When the officer begins his term of office, he has no revenue known to the administration on which to base the calculation of his contributions and provisional contributions.
-Thus, in order to benefit from social protection, lump sums are provided.
+When the officer begins his term of office, he has no income known to the administration on which to base the calculation of his contributions and provisional contributions.
+Thus, in order for him to be able to benefit from social protection, lump sums are provided.

 Old-age insurance contributions are divided into two parts: basic and supplementary pensions.